ichen-lab-ucsb/EasyDIVER/README.md

 `fastqs` will contain the joined fastq files
 `fastas` will contain the joined fasta files
 `counts` will contain all counts files for every sample
-`histos` will contain the nt length distributions
+`counts.aa` will contain peptide count files for every sample (if translation is required) `histos` will contain the nt length distributions

 If translation to amino acids is derided (indicated by the use of the flag `-a`) the counts files are translated using the standard genetic code, and the resulting sequences are dereplicated.
 Count files and length distributions are created for the amino acid sequences as well.
+All sequence length distributions are redirected to the directory `histos`.

 By default, the script will suppress outputs from individual lanes.
 If you wish to retain the individual lane outputs, use the `-r` flag.
 If the flag `-r` is used, files corresponding to the individual lanes (joined fasta files joined fastq files, text counts files and text histograms) are retained and redirected to the subdirectory called `individual.lanes`.

-For the record, and to monitor the sucess of the run, a single log text file with the parameters used and the number of sequences in the fastq and counts files is created at the end of the process.
+For the record, and to monitor the success of the run, a single log text file with the parameters used and the number of sequences in the fastq and counts files is created at the end of the process.

 # Test dataset